gadam/fintech_assessment_01/README.md

 ## Landscape:

-The home lending and mortgage segment of the industry (in the US) is currently undergoing a makeover.
+The home lending and mortgage segment of the industry in the US is currently undergoing a makeover.
 Bhattacharya et al, (2021) found 5 trends that are particularly relevant to tier-2 players:
   1. Third-party technology and data providers are playing a greater role in streamlining more parts of the process
   2. Non-bank lenders are growing market share
   3. More efficient digital platforms continue to be introduced
   4. Innovative bundling of home-buying services, including mortgages are enabled
   5. There are increasing signs that nonqualified mortgage lenders are re-entering the market

 Bhattacharya et al, (2021) further report that customer expectations for digital engagement have increased significantly during the COVID-19 pandemic.
 Satisfaction drops by about 15 percent if a loan decision takes more than 10 days.
-They also found that despite major bank and non-bank lenders investing in uplifting their systems and integrating third-party technologies across various parts of the value chain, many mortgage originators either persist with labour-intensive fulfillment and servicing or fail to update legacy processes resulting in higher origination costs.
+They also found that despite major bank and non-bank lenders investing in uplifting their systems and integrating third-party technologies across various parts of the value chain, many mortgage originators are still using labour-intensive fulfillment and servicing or have not updated legacy processes leading to higher origination costs.

-Tier 2 players like CloudVirga and its competitors, including Gladly, ErisX and Recurly (Crunchbase, n.d.) and SimpleNexus LLC, Revel Systems Inc, Roostify Inc, Promontory MortgagePath LLC, OpenClose Inc and Mortgage Cadence LLC (Zoominfo, n.d.) are well placed to respond to those expectations with their e-Mortgage platforms.
+Tier 2 players like CloudVirga and its competitors, including Gladly, ErisX and Recurly (Crunchbase, n.d.) and SimpleNexus LLC, Revel Systems Inc, Roostify Inc, Promontory MortgagePath LLC, OpenClose Inc and Mortgage Cadence LLC (Zoominfo, n.d.) are well placed to respond to the emerging digital consumer expectations with their e-Mortgage platforms, provided they are atuned to shortcomings of the legacy process and are able to resolve and eliminate the bottlenecks.

 Research by Investopedia (Tretina & Flores, 2022) suggest that of the 45 lenders that they investigated, an online service was a key feature of the product offerings confirming that most players are converging towards a digital strategy.
 However, as outlined in an interview by Digital Mortgage with Dan Sogorka and Tim Von Kaenal from CloudVirga (Smith, 2019), the end-to-end process is still fragmented and the fintech entrepreneurs are implementing point solutions at different parts of the value chain.
 A unified end-to-end solution is not yet available in the market.